 Healthful Diabetes Cooking Tips

-Interested in making some healthful changes to your eating habits?
-Here’s a low stress, low fuss way to ease into a healthy diet for diabetes.
+Interested in easy low carb recipes for making some healthful changes to your eating habits?
+Here's a low stress, low fuss way to ease into a healthy diet for diabetes.

-- Cook with whole grain products like brown rice, bran, oatmeal and quinoa rather than refined grains.
+- Cook with whole grain products like brown rice, barley, bran, oatmeal and quinoa rather than refined grains.
 Be sure to keep your measuring cup handy for portioning proper serving sizes.
-A serving of most cooked grains is about 1/2 cup.
+A serving of most cooked grains is about ½ cup.

 - Use better-for-you fats such as olive oil, nuts, seeds, avocado, and olives.